-Upon the closing of this offering, the transfer agent and registrar for our common stock, Series A warrants, and Series B warrants will be American Stock Transfer & Trust Company, LLC.
+Upon the closing of this offering, the transfer agent and registrar for our common stock will be American Stock Transfer & Trust Company, LLC.

 SHARES ELIGIBLE FOR FUTURE TRADING

 Prior to this offering, there has been no public market for shares of our common stock and we cannot assure you that a liquid trading market for the shares of our common stock will develop or be sustained after this offering.
 Future sales of substantial amounts of shares of common stock, including shares issued upon the exercise of outstanding options, in the public market after this offering, or the possibility of these sales occurring, could adversely affect the prevailing market price for our common stock or impair our ability to raise equity capital.